IAmMoltony/ds-craft/README.md

 1. make sure the configuration is set to 'All Configurations'
 1. change 'Command' to your Nintendo DS emulator path

+The solution and project files were created in Visual Studio 2015, so they'll work in 2015 and above.

 ## Docs

 To generate documentation, you need [Doxygen](https://doxygen.nl).
 If you need PDF file output as well, then install [EPS to PDF](https://tug.org/epstopdf/).
 Once you're ready, pull up your terminal, go to the root of the project and run `doxygen`.
 You can use Doxywizard too, if you like.